 c. coordinate special events at the request of the band directors or boosters which may include

-a Spring banquet, a solo/ ensemble competition,
+a Spring banquet, a solo & ensemble competition, a chamber ensemble dinner, hospitality

-and providing meals for band students before football games.
+events, and providing meals for band students before away football games.

 Section 3.
 The second vice president of activities shall assist the first vice president of activities.

 Section 4.
-The vice president(s) of merchandise shall be responsible for procurement and sales of spirit
+The vice president(s) of merchandising shall be responsible for procurement and sales of spirit

 wear and all other FMHS band merchandise.